CDLUC3/ezid/templates/doc/apidoc.2.rst

     "_owner" reserved metadata element (see `Internal metadata`_ below);

-  - modify existing identifiers owned by the proxied user;
+  - update existing identifiers owned by the proxied user;

   - change the ownership of identifiers owned by the proxied user to itself or to any other user on whose behalf the proxy may operate,